emqx/emqx-operator/README.md

 ## CustomResourceDefinitions

 A core feature of the EMQ X Operator is to monitor the Kubernetes API server for changes to specific objects and ensure that the running EMQ X deployments match these objects.
-The Operator acts on the following [custom resource definitions (CRDs)](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/):
+The Operator acts on the following [custom resource definitions (CRDs)](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/).

-* **`Cluster`**, which defines a desired EMQ X Broker Cluster deployment.
+The example of EMQ X Broker see the [emqx.yaml](config/samples/emqx/emqx.yaml) and the example of EMQ X Enterprise see the[emqx-ee.yaml](config/samples/emqx/emqx-ee.yaml).

 The EMQ X Operator automatically detects changes on any of the above custom resource objects, and ensures that running deployments are kept in sync with the changes.